Swiss Re Insurance-Linked Fund Management

 The target is for just $50 million of coverage, but of course that could increase if investor demand allows.

-The Series 2021-1 Class A notes will attach at $50 million of losses, we understand, giving them an initial attachment probability of 11.43% and an initial expected loss of 7.32%, while the notes are being offered to investors with price guidance in a range from 17.75% to 18.5%, we’re told.
+The Series 2021-1 Class A notes will attach at $50 billion of losses, we understand, giving them an initial attachment probability of 11.43% and an initial expected loss of 7.32%, while the notes are being offered to investors with price guidance in a range from 17.75% to 18.5%, we’re told.

 Update 1: